BrentNoorda/slfsrv/docs/JSAPI.md

 ##### callback version:

+    SLFSRV.dir.list( args<object { dirname<optional string> }>,
-    SLFSRV.dir.list( dirname<optional string>, callback<function (list<array>){}>,
+                     callback<function (list<array>){}>,
                      onerror<optional function(error<Error>){}> )
+    // args:
-    // dirname: name of directory to list, relaive to current working directory if root not
+    //     .dirname: name of directory to list, relaitve to current working directory if root not
     //               specified; if this parameter not supplied then will return from current working directory
     // callback: called to return directory listing
     //     list: array of file listing, where each entry has these values
     //         .name<string> - name of the file or subdirectory